 The handout below looks at the difference between everyday arguments and arguments in academic writing:

-After you analyse the essay question and undertake reading and research you should develop a general view in relation to the essay question/topic.
-The view that you defend in your essay is called a thesis statement.
+After you analyse the essay question and undertake reading and research you should develop a general view in answer to the essay question/topic.
+This view is defended in your essay and is called a thesis statement.

 Your thesis statement should be: